Uvita Central Pacific Coast, Costa Rica Travel Guide

 Citizens of the United States, Canada, and most European Union member states do not require a visa for tourist stays up to 90 days.

-If you do not hold a passport from a visa-exempt country, consult the Costa Rican Directorate of Migration and Foreigners or your nearest embassy/consulate.
+If you do not have a passport from a visa-exempt country, consult the Costa Rican Directorate of Migration and Foreigners or your nearest embassy/consulate.

-Costa Rica is generally more expensive than some other Latin American countries, but Uvita offers options for various budgets.
+Costa Rica is generally more expensive than some other Latin American countries, but Uvita provides options for various budgets.

 Costa Rica is generally a safe country for tourists, but awareness and preparation avoid common issues.

-Visit a travel health clinic well before your trip for personalized advice.
+Visit a travel health clinic well ahead of your journey for custom advice.

 Certificate needed only from specific countries; not for direct arrivals from North America or Europe.